 "One thing I always wanted was a place where families could come and sit down," he said.

-After nearly 21 years in business, Mert's soulful decor, family atmosphere and famous loafed corn bread will keep people walking under the well-lit "Eat" sign at the front door for decades to come.
+After more than 20 years in business, Mert’s soulful decor, family atmosphere and famous loafed corn bread will keep people walking under the well-lit “Eat” sign at the front door for decades to come.

 © 2020 Cox Media Group